-IPEDS refers to the U. S. Department of Education Integrated Postsecondary Education Data System.
-A cohort refers to a group of full-time, first-time freshmen who enter an institution in the Fall semester of a particular academic year.
+The measure only applies to a group of full-time, first-time freshmen who enter an institution in the Fall term of a particular academic year.
+They are tracked over six years for baccalaureate degree students and three years for associate degree students.